canonical/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 ## Improving the snap

-You might notice a few issues when testing our KCalc snap, for example:
+You might notice a couple of issues if you test our KCalc snap, namely:
 - the application might use different cursors to the rest of your applications
 - error sounds might not play

 Let's try to improve the user experience by addressing them:

-[details=Cursor themes]
+[details=Setting cursor themes]
-If you run our `kcalc-example` snap under [Wayland](https://wayland.freedesktop.org), then you might encounter KCalc using different cursors to the rest of your applications.

-This is because Qt 5 applications on Wayland expect to learn about the cursor theme and size from the environment variables `XCURSOR_THEME` and `XCURSOR_SIZE`.
-However, not all desktop environments set these values, in which case Qt 5 applications will fall back to a special set of default cursors.
+Qt 5 applications that run in a [Wayland environment](https://wayland.freedesktop.org) expect to learn about the user's cursor theme and size from the environment variables `XCURSOR_THEME` and `XCURSOR_SIZE`.
+However, not all desktop environments set these variables, causing Qt 5 to fall back on a set of built-in defaults.

-We can try to resolve this issue by adding a shell script to our snap that attempts to set `XCURSOR_THEME` and `XCURSOR_SIZE` whenever the user launches our `kcalc-example` app.
+We can try to resolve this issue by adding a shell script to our snap that attempts to set `XCURSOR_THEME` and `XCURSOR_SIZE` whenever the user launches our app.

 We can do this by adding a new part named `set-cursor-variables`: